EVPN-VXLAN Configuration

 Step 10 On the Summary page, confirm that the information is entered correctly and click APPLY to create the LAGs.

-Step 11 In the menu bar at the top right of the AFC display, click the CLI Commands icon and select Show Commands.
+Step 11 On the menu bar at the top right of the Fabric Composer window, click the CLI Commands icon and select Show Commands.

 Step 12 On the CLI Command Processor page, enter the following values, then click RUN.